 Thank you again for being a part of Ohio's mission to fund education, protect our communities, and support a healthy environment.

 Best regards,

 Patricia Harris Ohio Tax Commissioner

-IMPORTANT: The printed version of these instructions are accurate as of November 15, 2024.
-Any changes made after this date will be listed below in the online version of the instructions at tax.ohio.gov/forms.
+IMPORTANT: The printed version of these instructions are accurate as of November 27, 2024.
+The following corrections have been made to the online version: